quantitative-ecologist/predator-foraging-mode-videogames/README.md

 ## Reproducibility

 We used the [renv](https://rstudio.github.io/renv/index.html) package to contain each individual R package version within the project.
-If you wish to reproduce our results, please refer to the official renv [collaborating vignette](https://rstudio.github.io/renv/articles/collaborating.html) to implemement the workflow in your personal computer.
+If you wish to reproduce our results in your personal computer (excluding the model files that were run on Compute Canada), please refer to the official renv [collaborating vignette](https://rstudio.github.io/renv/articles/collaborating.html) to implemement the workflow in your personal computer.